 3. Exams.
 There will be 3 exams.
 The exams are focused on the material since the last exam.
 The subject matter, however, often builds on prior material and thus requires an understanding of it.
-The exams will be open book & notes, and on laptops in the classroom.
+The exams will be open book & notes.
 The exams cannot be retaken or taken at other than the scheduled time except under extreme circumstance (see Makeup Policy on page 4).